 The number of apps in usage has grown overall but at different rates.
 Some of the more mature categories, like sales, which was an early entrant into SaaS with Salesforce and CRM in general, is the slowest growing app category.
 On the other extreme is IT & Security apps, which are growing at nearly 100% over the last two years.
 This is not too surprising as security moves to the cloud and creates new use cases, plus the explosion in privacy regulation by GDPR, CCPA, and others, creating new security and compliance needs.

 Below are lists of the top 10 apps by Market Share and Spend Share across each department we analyzed.
-You can click into each one for a detailed overview of our findings, a matrix comparing the growth and market share of each app in that department, and an expanded top 20 app list.
+Download the PDF for a detailed overview of our findings, a matrix comparing the growth and market share of each app in that department, and an expanded top 20 app list.

 💼 Business Ops

 Download the complete report and see the Top 25 apps across each category!